tolitius/cprop/README.md

 #### Structure and keywords

 ENV variables lack structure.
-The only way to mimic the structire is via use of an underscope character.
+The only way to mimic the structure is via use of an underscore character.
 The `_` is converted to `-` by cprop, so instead, to identify nesting, two underscores can be used.

 For example to override a socket timeout in a form of: